 One would say that they were multidimensional, as most women do for a long time, without bothering to get into the shadow of a male figure.
 They would organize their home and raid other kingdoms whenever necessary.
 They did not hesitate to reach the walls of all-powerful Athens, requesting the return of their queen Antiope.

-- These are some cases of women of our history that ruled their society in their time.
+- These are some cases of women rulers in Ancient Greece.
 They are truly fascinating to read about and to imagine how they lived their lives.
-But most of all we admire these women rulers of ancient Greece for the fact that they managed to overpass challenges and barriers of any kind.
+But most of all we admire these women rulers of Ancient Greece for the fact that they managed to overpass challenges and barriers of any kind.